At the head table sat the US delegation, with the Russian and Ukrainian delegations on opposite sides.

 Since the last round of talks in Abu Dhabi - which, apart from a prisoner exchange, were fruitless - Russia has changed its negotiator.
 Intelligence chief Igor Kostyukov has been replaced by President Vladimir Putin's advisor Vladimir Medinsky, an ultra-conservative historian and former culture minister.

 Kostyukov is also present in Geneva, but analysts say the change in leadership signals tougher demands from Moscow.
-According to Yle, Medinsky, who has been involved in several previous rounds of talks, always puts forward maximalist demands on Kyiv.
+According to Finnish broadcaster Yle, Medinsky, who has been involved in several previous rounds of talks, always puts forward maximalist demands on Kyiv.

 Ukrainian side unchanged

-The Ukrainian delegation, as before, consists of Chief Negotiator Umyrov, President Volodymyr Zelenskyy's Chief of Staff Kyrylo Budanov, MP Davyd Arachamia and Andriy Hnatov, Chief of the General Staff of the Armed Forces of Ukraine.
+The Ukrainian delegation, as before, consists of chief negotiator Umyrov, President Volodymyr Zelenskyy's chief of staff Kyrylo Budanov, MP Davyd Arachamia and Andriy Hnatov, Chief of the General Staff of the Armed Forces of Ukraine.

 No decisive compromises appear to be in sight as Russia, Ukraine and the US begin talks in Geneva.
 Here are the key issues.

-Russia claims all of Donbas in the east, where Ukraine still defends just over a tenth of the area.
+Russia claims all of Donbass in the east, where Ukraine still defends just over a tenth of the area.
 Ukraine refuses to recognize occupied land as Russian, but has opened up for discussion about a frozen front line.

 Guarantees